Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 3. Conflict patterns that are genuinely threatening

-Sometimes your nervous system is right to be activated.
-If your partner's behavior during conflict includes contempt, verbal abuse, threats, or emotional manipulation—your inability to sleep isn't dysfunction.
-It's your brain correctly identifying danger.
+Sometimes you're right to be on high alert.
+If your partner's behavior during conflict includes contempt, verbal abuse, threats, or emotional manipulation—your inability to sleep isn't a malfunction.
+It's you correctly recognizing danger.

-Couples in secure relationships still fight.
-But they can repair, co-regulate, and return to rest.
-Their nervous systems trust that conflict doesn't mean abandonment.
+People in secure relationships still fight.
+But they can repair, settle, and return to rest.
+Some steady part of them trusts that conflict doesn't mean abandonment.

-Couples in insecure relationships treat every fight like an existential threat.
+When a relationship feels insecure, every fight lands like an existential threat.
 Sleep becomes impossible because the relationship itself doesn't feel safe enough to let your guard down.

 Your inability to sleep after a fight is information.
 Listen to it.
-Not just the immediate physiological activation, but the pattern over time.
+Not just the wired feeling tonight, but the pattern over time.

 If you consistently can't sleep after conflict, ask yourself: